dotnet/dotnet-docker/samples/README.DockerHub.md

 docker run -it --rm -p 8000:80 --name aspnetcore_sample microsoft/dotnet-samples:aspnetapp
 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.
-You need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in [View the ASP.NET Core app in a running container on Windows](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/README.md#view-the-aspnet-core-app-in-a-running-container-on-windows).
+On Windows, you may need to navigate to the container via IP address.
+See [ASP.NET Core apps in Windows Containers](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-windows.md) for instructions on determining the IP address, using the value of `--name` that you used in `docker run`.

 # Linux amd64 tags